graphery/graphane-doc/src/guide/in-depth/data/reactivity.md

 where it re-evaluates the components that depend on the changed data property.
 It compares the new and old values and updates the affected visualization accordingly.

+Reactivity is managed at both surface and deep level, detecting changes in the array and dates.

 ```html
 <g-composer>
   <svg viewBox="0 0 100 100" style="border: 1px solid grey; width: 250px; height: 250px">